NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 [See the Two Powers in Heaven](#the-two-powers-in-heaven)

+## Genesis 3:22

+> Then Jehovah God said, “Behold, the man has become like one of us in knowing good and evil.
+Now, lest he reach out his hand and take also of the tree of life and eat, and live forever--”

+Again God converses among himself.
+Verse 5 makes clear that the one who knows (has the authority to make known) what is Good and Bad is God.
+When Humanity ate the fruit they took  on themselves this authority and became like God.
+Or as God said: "**the man has become like **one of us** in knowing good and evil."

 ## Genesis 12:7

 > Then Jehovah appeared to Abram and said, “To your offspring I will give this land.”
 So he built there an altar to Jehovah, who had appeared to him.